-Toward a World without War: Gandhism and the Modern World (National Museum Delhi, 1992)
+Toward a World without War: Gandhism and the Modern World (National Museum in New Delhi, India, 1992)

 It is indeed a great honor to have been invited to address such a distinguished audience here at Gandhi Smriti and Darshan Samiti, which represents and symbolizes the great spiritual heritage of India.